Join Beams for Dovetail

 Practical Compensation for a Theoretical Problem

-Part of the answer for the question of the video, is definitely in the changes to material properties caused by welding.
+Part of the answer for the question of the video, is definitely in changes to material properties caused by welding.
 Basically, as we join beams by welding we are placing an interruption in the "flow" of stresses along the beam.

 This is not unlike the wood beams of old.
 To join beams of wood, it is most practical to create some sort of overlapping joint - pin joint, finger joint, dovetail, etc. These increase the surface area to join, and at the same time create a path that is much more difficult for a crack to follow.

-They do this by changing the geometry.
-We can do the same with weld connections as we join beams.
 The most common method with metals is to add stress plates over the joint.
-Usually we join the beams with weld, then use plates over the weld seam to extend a beam.
-Prep the beam ends with bevels to allow weld fill, then weld, then grind the welds flat before applying the plates.
+To extend a beam, we usually join beams with weld, then use plates over the weld seam.
+Prep the beam ends with chamfers to allow weld fill, then weld, then grind the weld areas flat before applying the stress plates.

-Extend a Beam with Stress Plates
+Extend a Beam using Stress Plates to mitigate crack propagation possibilities

 Stress plates like in this image are common, and they do a great job of creating a complex joint that is hard for a crack to follow.
-They certainly strengthen the areas of the weld in the main beam, but they also introduce more stress with more welding.
+They strengthen the areas of the weld in the beam, but they also introduce more stress with more welding.

 We can do something similar on the sides, but this is less important if the beam is primarily in bending vertically.
 Like a trailer frame main beam.

 The beginning of the video shows several examples of joining beams.
 I smile every time I see it.
-In these cases, things like bridges are exceptionally overbuilt (large safety margins) because the result of failure is the unthinkable.
+In these cases, things like bridges are exceptionally overbuilt (for very large safety margins) because the result of failure is the unthinkable.
 A vehicle chassis or trailer frame less so.
-In the old days, to extend a wood beam they would often wrap the joint with leather or metal to strengthen it.
-With welding we can do something similar - though soaking leather is not needed.

 In the meantime, if you are looking for more examples or more specifics about how to join beams for a dovetail or gooseneck trailer, see the companion article on our DIY site, Mechanical Elements.